Adaptation to climate change in the agricultural sector of southern Africa

 Lead executing agency: SADC Secretariat

 The Southern African Development Community (SADC) region is strongly affected by the impacts of climate change.
-Extreme weather events, such as droughts and floods, pose an increasing threat to the population and, according to climate scenarios, their frequency and intensity will continue to increase.
-Along with the projected reduction in rainfall and increase in temperatures across large parts of the region, the productivity of the agricultural sector is expected to be significantly impacted.
-Seventy per cent of the population rely on the agricultural sector for income and employment.
-Climate change therefore presents a serious threat to food security and livelihoods, particularly among poor segments of the population in rural areas.
+Extreme weather events such as droughts, floods and cyclones reduce and threaten agricultural productivity and, according to climate scenarios, their frequency and intensity will continue to increase.
+This presents a serious threat to food security and livelihoods, particularly among poor segments of the population in rural areas.

-The Centre for Coordination of Agricultural Research and Development for Southern Africa (CCARDESA) has the mandate to coordinate agricultural research and development in the SADC region.
-This should contribute significantly to building resources and structures in the SADC member states for the integration of climate change adaptation into agricultural programmes and investments.
+The Centre for Coordination of Agricultural Research and Development for Southern Africa (CCARDESA) is the programme’s implementation partner and coordinates agricultural research and development in the SADC region.

 CCARDESA has increased the capacities of SADC member states to integrate climate change aspects into agricultural programmes and investments.

-The project supports the implementation of climate-relevant elements of the SADC Regional Agricultural Policy.
-To this end, it is strengthening the capacity of CCARDESA to act as a knowledge broker, coordinator and moderator for agricultural research and development.
+The programme supports the implementation of climate-relevant elements of the SADC Regional Agricultural Policy and strengthens the the capacity of CCARDESA to act as a knowledge broker, coordinator and moderator for agricultural research and development.